-Both aquatic species of turtles such as red-eared sliders, as well as terrestrial species like box turtles need to bask every day in sunshine or under a UV light-bulb.
+Both aquatic species of turtles such as red-eared sliders, as well as terrestrial species like box turtles, need to bask every day in the sunshine or under a UV light-bulb.

-Basking simply refers to the act of a turtle laying on a rock, dock or other surface in order to completely dry off and soak up some healthy UV-rays.
+Basking simply refers to the act of a turtle laying on a rock, dock or another surface in order to completely dry off and soak up some healthy UV-rays.